ashish-nclouds/nClouds/Oncall/Scripts/python/Punchh/README.md

 # Email notifier for slack

-Notify gmail mails to Slack channel
+Notify mails to Slack channel

 ## Dependencies